 This section contains the policies for Private Dust Control and MC-70 Dust Control Application by Benton County.
-Permits for Private Dust Control and MC-70 application can be found in the permits section.

-MC-70 Dust Control Program:
+MC-70 Dust Control Program

 - MC-70 will be applied as soon after the deadline as possible, weather and road conditions permitting.
 The recommended application length is 400 ft with 50 ft additional increments of length.
 The width will be approximately 24 ft.